refayathaque/azure-104-notes/README.md

   - RSVs can only backup file shares, **not blobs/blob containers**, when working with Storage accounts
 - File Recovery from a VM Backup - Select a recovery point & download the executable, which is a script that will mount the disks (will remain mounted for 12 hours) from the selected recovery point as local drives on the machine where it is run
   - If you want to restore the backup of one VM to _another_ VM in a different region but under the same RG, you need to install the Microsoft Azure Recovery Services Agent on that VM
+  - As one of the restore options, you can replace an existing VM disk with the selected restore point.
+    - But for you to be able to do this the VM has to be in the Stopped or Deallocated state, only this way can you replae the VM's existing disks
 - On-Premises Backup - Install Recovery Services agent, download the vault credentials to register the server to the vault, then schedule backups using Recovery Services agent UI (this method is for just backing up files & folders) - If you want the backup to be Bare Metal Recovery or of a Microsoft SQL Server (there are other options too), you need to install the Microsoft Azure Backup Server
 - Backup Reports - Turn on Diagnostics first & choose how to store logs & what to log, you also need to select a storage account - Backup Reports will use Power BI for you to view report dashboards, download reports & create custom reports
 - Soft Delete for VM Backups - A soft delete is when you delete something but it doesn't actually get deleted right away, there is a delay, & this allows you to change your mind - This is a security feature in case someone hacks into your account & starts deleting your backups - Enabled by default on new RSV, you get _14 days to delete back up data, can be un-deleted during this 14-day window, but on the 15th day it will auto-delete_